Charles D. Lavine: Early life and education

 Lavine was born in Marinette, Wisconsin.
 He graduated from Marinette High School in 1965 and received a B.A. degree in English Literature from the University of Wisconsin–Madison in 1969.
 After coming to New York, he earned a J.D. from New York Law School in June 1972.

 Lavine has been a Glen Cove resident since 1980.
-He and his wife Ronnie have two grown children, Gregory and Andria.
+He and his wife Ronnie have two children, Gregory and Andria.

 Career

 From 1972 to 1976 worked as a staff attorney for the Legal Aid Society of New York.
 From 1977 to 1995 he served as a partner in the law firm of Grossman, Lavine & Rinaldo in Forest Hills, New York.
 Since 1996, he has been a sole practitioner specializing in criminal defense work.

 In 2000 Nassau County Executive and Glen Cove Mayor Thomas Suozzi appointed Lavine to the Glen Cove Planning Board.
 In May 2003 Lavine was appointed to fill a vacancy on the Glen Cove City Council, a position to which he was subsequently elected.

 In 2004 he successfully ran in the Democratic Party primary election for an Assembly seat against six-term incumbent David S. Sidikman and later that year won the seat at the general election, taking office in 2005.

 In 2016 Lavine had announced that he would run for Nassau County Executive in 2017, saying he would want to weed out corruption and strengthen government ethics in Nassau as he has sought to do in the state Legislature.
 In May 2017, Lavine dropped out of the race for Country Executive and endorsed Laura Curran for the position.

 In January 2021, Assembly Speaker Carl E. Heastie appointed Assemblymember Lavine as Chair of the Judiciary Committee.
 Lavine is also a member of the Committee on Codes, Ethics and Guidance, Rules and Insurance.
-Lavine previously served as Chair of the Election Law Committee, Chair of the Committee on Ethics and Guidance, co-Chair of the New York State Legislative Ethics Commission and as Chair of the bipartisan Taskforce that produced the Assembly Speaker’s Policy on Sexual Harassment, Retaliation and Discrimination.
+Lavine previously served as Chair of the Election Law Committee, Chair of the Committee on Ethics and Guidance, co-Chair of the New York State Legislative Ethics Commission and as Chair of the bipartisan Taskforce that produced the Assembly Speaker's Policy on Sexual Harassment, Retaliation and Discrimination.
 Lavine also serves as President of the New York Chapter of the National Association of Jewish Legislators and as a member of its national board of directors.